DianeDrl/Project3_Prediction_travelers_Airbnb_NYC/README.md

 - The file "NYC-Airbnb.ipynb" gathers all the code.

-- The file "NYC_airbnb_project.pdf" is a presentation of the project spread over a few slides.
+- The file "NYC_airbnb_presentation.pdf" is a presentation of the project spread over a few slides.